saulpierotti/markdown_notebook/NS.md

 * The organization of brain areas for language is not complete until 7-8 years old
 	* A child with left hemisphere damage can develop normal language but at the cost of other abilities like spatial reasoning
 * The 2 hemispheres seem to have each its own consiuosness that became evident in split brains
+* Neuron action potentials travel at 1 to 100 m/s
 * The information conveyed by an action potential is determined not by the form of the signal but by the pathway the signal travels in the brain
 * Unipolar neurons are the most frequent in invertebrate while in vertebrates they form the autonomous nervous system
 	* They have a single main process that gives rise to axon and dendrites